Egbert-Azure/egbert-azure.Github.io/_posts/2024-05-05-the-tournament-status.md

 <br>
 **Amici Sumus**

 See you next week.
-If you like my blogs, maybe you like to consider to buy a coffee to support the webpage.
+If you enjoy my insights, consider supporting me with a virtual coffee! ☕️ Or a beer?
+Either way 😎 -  Your support keeps me fueled to continue sharing valuable content.

 Click the coffee cup below.

 > [Please subscribe](https://follow.it/senior-chess-improver?leanpub)